koheimiya/checkpoint/README.md

 Choose.clear_all()
 ```

-### Advanced IO
+### Limitations of Task I/O

-Tasks can be initialized with any arguments as long as it is JSON serializable:
+The arguments of the `init` method can be anything JSON serializable:
 ```python
 class T1(Task):
     def init(self, **param1):